PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   method with `checkArgument`/`IllegalArgument`, since the method is invoked when a caller attempts to create an immutable instance.
-- An Immutables-specific check which disallows references to collection types other that the Guava immutable collections, including inside generic type arguments.
+- An Immutables-specific check which disallows references to collection types other than the Guava immutable collections, including inside generic type arguments.
 - An SLF4J-specific check which drops or adds a trailing dot from log messages, as applicable.